 Scholarly Commons Citation

 Ross, Julie L., "[Un]happy Together: Why the Supremacy Clause Preempts State Law Digital Performance Rights in Radio-Like Streaming of Pre-1972 Sound Recordings" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1478.
+1478.